jaytonde/Kaggle-AES-2024/README.md

 # Kaggle-AES-2024
 Repository for kaggle competition pipeline.
+Here is the link to kaggle : https://www.kaggle.com/competitions/learning-agency-lab-automated-essay-scoring-2
-This was the text classification problem.
+This was the text classification problem with 6 classes.
+For a given essay, we should grade it from 1-6..

 This repository has the pipeline I have used to perform the experimentation in the kaggle competition.